-RAMOSE can also create an HTML documentation of the API described in a configuration file.
-Specifically, the HTML documentation is requested by using the -d parameter, the HTML document returned by RAMOSE can be stored in a file (parameter -o, as shown before) and, if needed, an additional CSS file can be specified to customise the layout of the document (parameter -css).
+RAMOSE can also create a HTML documentation of the API described in a configuration file.
+Specifically, the HTML documentation is requested by using the -d parameter, which can be stored in a file (parameter -o, as shown before) and, if needed, an additional CSS file can be specified to customise the layout of the document (parameter -css).
 The template of a CLI call of RAMOSE to generate the documentation is shown as follows:

 '''

 python ramose.py

 -s <conf_file>

--d

--o <output_name>

--css <css file path>

 '''

+-d -o <output\name> -css <css\file\path>